MicrosoftDocs/win32/desktop-src/SecCrypto/makecert.md

-﻿---
+---
-Description: 'Creates an X.509 certificate, signed by the test root key or other specified key, that binds your name to the public part of the key pair.
-The certificate is saved to a file, a system certificate store, or both.' ms.assetid: 'a28e77dd-72c9-42a3-a72d-1b3eaf59d9cf'
+Description: Creates an X.509 certificate, signed by the test root key or other specified key, that binds your name to the public part of the key pair.
+The certificate is saved to a file, a system certificate store, or both. ms.assetid: a28e77dd-72c9-42a3-a72d-1b3eaf59d9cf
 title: MakeCert
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MakeCert